About Me

 I have been railway modelling since about 1985.
 In 2003, I discovered Proto87 track and wheel standards and decided this was for me.
 I have always tried to achieve better detail in my models, and Proto87 allowed me to continue this level of detail in the trackwork and wheels.

-Over the following 10 years, I learnt a lot about Proto87, and initially thought that converting diesel locomotives over would be a simple task.
+Over the following 10 years, I learnt a lot about Proto87, with myself and a mate building a Proto87 exhibition layout called Bowen Creek.
+This gave us the chance to experiment with Proto87 but when it was completed and started operating on it, we found some issues with diesel locomotive operation.
+We initially thought that converting diesel locomotives over would be a simple task.
 However, this was not to be.

-In 2013, I started development on a suspension system that was designed to be retrofitted to existing diesel chassis.
+In 2013, my mate and I started development on a suspension system that was designed to be retrofitted to existing diesel chassis.
 Over the following 2 years it proved to not be reliable enough.

 In 2015, the decision was made to abandon Proto87 in favour of the NMRA Fine:HO standards.
 This standard allowed for a 1mm flangeway, which whilst not as fine as Proto87, was still acceptable to me.